mispy/dawnguide/README.md

 # workers-example

-Basic full-stack site w/ registration + auth on cloudflare workers
+Proof of concept full-stack site w/ registration + auth on cloudflare workers

+To deploy:

+- `cp wrangler.toml.example wrangler.toml` and populate
+- `wrangler kv:namespace create "STORE"` to make kv store, add to wrangler.toml
+- `webpack -p` in client
+- `webpack -p` in server
+- `wrangler publish` from root

 Deployment is currently: run `webpack -p` in both client and server dirs, then `wrangler publish` from root